MolBIFFM/diana/README.md

 </node>
 ```

-Terms are represented by their Gene Ontology ID. `"term"` refers to the term and
+Terms are represented by their primary Gene Ontology ID. `"term"` refers to the
-`"namespace"` to its namespace. `"p-value"` refers to the corrected p-value of
+term and `"namespace"` to its namespace. `"p-value"` refers to the corrected
-the test for enrichment of the term by the submitted proteins.
+p-value of the test for enrichment of the term by the submitted proteins.
 `"number of proteins"` refers to the number of submitted proteins annotated with
 the term and `"proteins"` refers to the space-separated accessions of these
 proteins.

-Relationships of Gene Ontology terms contain no additional information besides
+Directed hierarchical relationships of Gene Ontology terms contain no additional
-the related terms:
+information:

 ```xml
 <edge source="GO:0051056" target="GO:1902531" />